kipr/KIPR-Development-Toolkit/README.md

 The docs file contains documents that past developers have made in order to help future ones.

-This could be anything from a tutorial of how to make a button to the Wombat Developer Manual itself.

 The best place to start is the Wombat Developer Manual (Docs/WombatDevManual.pdf), which contains an overview of the controller.

 If you are trying to understand the schematic files, try "Wombat Chip Explanations.pdf" or "STM32 Chip Explanations.pdf"